DocNow/twarc/docs/tutorial.md

 3. Constructed two Twitter search queries to address a specific research question
 4. Collected data for those two queries
 5. Processed the collected data into formats suitable for other analysis
-6. Performed a simple quantitative comparison of the two collections
+6. Performed a simple quantitative comparison of the two collections using Python
+7. Prepared a dataset of tweet identifiers that can be shared with other researchers

 ## Motivating Example